rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 [replication setup is
 semi-synchronous](https://dev.mysql.com/doc/refman/5.6/en/replication-semisync.html)
 and involves one source and one or two replicas.
-MySQL and Percona implementations are set up by using using global transaction identifiers (GTIDs).
+MySQL and Percona implementations are set up by using global transaction identifiers (GTIDs).
 To improve the robustness of the system, the source and the replicas are each provisioned on separate hosts.